 This Gonna Be on the Test, Miss?

-“This Gonna Be on the Test, Miss?” is a solo show ripped from Ronna's 20 years teaching Remedial English in community college classrooms both in Los Angeles and New York City.
-“This Gonna Be on The Test, Miss?” is also a self-portrait of transformation.
-As an aspiring actress who takes this part time teaching position until she can pick up more waitressing shifts or land an acting gig, Ronna is profoundly changed by her LA students, hungry to learn despite their complex and chaotic lives.
-Ronna finds her purpose, her voice, and realizes who she really is in a role she was meant to play.
+“This Gonna Be on the Test, Miss?” is a solo show ripped from Ronna's many years teaching Remedial English in community college classrooms both in Los Angeles and New York City.
+“This Gonna Be on the Test, Miss?” is also a self-portrait of transformation.
+As an aspiring actress who takes a part time teaching position until she can pick up more waitressing shifts or land an acting gig, Ronna is profoundly changed by her LA students, who were hungry to learn despite their complex and chaotic lives.
+Teaching her students, Ronna finds her purpose, her voice, and realizes who she really is in a role she was meant to play.
 Moving back home to NYC, she resumes a relationship she abandoned for the stage and screen; continues her performances, now academic; and fights to raise awareness and give voice to a population that is virtually voiceless.

 My Inspiration: Los Angeles Community College